Have a problem in your home, such as mould, bed bugs or unsafe drinking water? Learn how we can help.

 ... that has or that is likely to have an adverse (harmful) effect on the health of a person.
 This means that anything that worsens someone’s health is a possible health hazard.

 What is the Middlesex-London Health Unit’s role?

-In Ontario, health hazard prevention and management is one of the mandatory programs under the Ontario Public Health Standards which health units are required to deliver to the public.
+In Ontario, healthy environments is one of the mandatory programs under the Ontario Public Health Standards which health units are required to deliver to the public.

-Public Health Inspectors at the Middlesex-London Health Unit follow up on possible health hazards to help prevent and reduce health hazards in the community and promote the development of healthy built and natural environments.
+Public Health Inspectors at the Middlesex-London Health Unit help prevent and reduce exposure to health hazards in the community and promote the development of healthy built and natural environments.

 For more information on health hazards, please continue to browse this website, or speak to a Public Health Inspector on the Environmental Health Team by calling: